Explore your options today!

 I take fosamax or boneva (bisphosponates).
 Can I have dental surgery?

 The rule of thumb for invasive dental surgery is that you must take a drug holiday.
 You will need to be off your medication for 8 weeks before surgery then wait another 8 weeks after surgery before starting your medication again.
 If you have ever been on I. V. medications for bone loss then you may not be a candidate for surgery.
-Dr. Fitzgerald may also order blood work to see your bisphosponate medication level.
+Our doctors may also order blood work to see your bisphosponate medication level.

 I plan on having children.
 Is there any Rh sensitivity risks with any bone or gum grafting products that come from a tissue bank?